osrf/ros2multirobotbook/src/ui.md

 soss <path_to_config>
 ```

-Once the environment is set up, we can finally proceed to setting up our actual app.
-First, create a React workspace with
+Once the environment is set up, we can then proceed to set up our actual app.
+First, create a React workspace with:

 ```
 npx create-react-app react-app-tutorial --template typescript